Bottle feeding - making up formula

 bottle; feeding; formula; teats; bottles; water; tap; boil; boiling; powder; scoop; plastic; Bisphenol; polycarbonate; bpa;

-It is best to use tap water to make up your baby's formula.
-Most tap water has fluoride in it, which is important for your baby's teeth.
-Remember to boil the water until your baby is at least 6 months old
+It is best to use boiled tap water to make up your baby's formula.
+Most tap water has fluoride in it, which is important for your baby's teeth, but remember to boil the water until your baby is 12 months old.

 If your baby is not breastfeeding the only other safe milks to give to a baby are infant formulas.

 Formulas are modified milks that are made to be as close as possible to breastmilk, but there are still a lot of extras in breastmilk that cannot be put into formulas.

 Babies who are formula fed will still grow well and be healthy.

 What do I need to make up formula?

 Is there a special bottle or teat I should use?

 Most babies don't need any special bottle or teat to feed.

 Some babies may prefer a certain type of teat, but no teat is better than the others.
 Some teats have bigger or smaller holes, and the formula will come out faster or slower.
 If it's too slow, your baby may get tired from sucking and not drink enough.
 If it's too fast, your baby might splutter or choke on the milk.